rishitvm/Learnings/README.md

 # Gen AI Learnings

-This repository contains a series of Jupyter Notebooks implementing foundational and advanced Gen AI models from scratch using NumPy and PyTorch.
+This repository contains a series of Notebooks implementing foundational and advanced Concepts of Gen AI models from scratch using NumPy and PyTorch.

 ---